 I-601A Unlawful Presence Provisional Waiver Process (Stateside Waiver):

-When an immediate relative petitions for a qualifying relative who is in unlawful status in the U.S., that qualifying relative must leave the country and request a visa from the consulate of their country of origin.
+When an immediate relative petition for a qualifying relative who is in an unlawful status in the U.S., that qualifying relative must leave the country and request a visa from the consulate of their country of origin.
 In order to be granted a green card however, the relative must receive a waiver from USCIS which excuses their unlawful presence that accrued before leaving the country.

 Beginning March 4, 2013, immediate relatives (spouses, children, parents of U.S. citizens) could apply for provisional waivers before ever leaving the U.S. This process allows those individuals whose inadmissibility is based on unlawful presence, to apply for a waiver within the U.S. (“stateside”) before leaving the country to attend their visa interview abroad.
-Essentially, the individual is allowed to waive their unlawful presence and start fresh by being allowed to reenter the country without being subject to the 3 or 10 year bar rule depending on the duration of their single stay of unlawful presence in the U.S.
+Essentially, the individual is allowed to waive their unlawful presence and start fresh by being allowed to reenter the country without being subject to the 3 or 10-year bar rule depending on the duration of their single stay of unlawful presence in the U.S.

 How the law worked previously:

 The I-601 waiver process before this new I-601A (stateside) waiver process, required the individual to attend a visa interview at the consulate overseas before they could apply for this waiver process.
 The I-601 waiver process presented a risky proposition for individuals who traveled overseas and triggered the time bar, without receiving assurances before leaving that they would be allowed to reenter after their visa interview.
 The new stateside waiver is aimed at shortening a family’s wait time while the applicant is overseas to attend their visa interview.
 Thus, the chance of having a waiver approved before ever leaving the country is a great relief for applicants who apply.